Qwerty Sonata

 The tempo always five-to-a-heartbeat –

-I can tell her typing, wherever she’s sat.
+I clock her typing, wherever she’s sat.

 Her fingernails, a little too long,